 There are links on this page to some sources of U.S. health law in federal statutes, and a link to the United States Code of Federal Regulations.
 In the right column, there is a selection of Illinois statutes related to health care and a link to Illinois administrative regulations.

 Some federal and Illinois state agencies responsible for the administration of health care are linked at the bottom of this page.
 The appropriate state or federal agency can be a very good place to begin researching a health law issue.
 Links to relevant statutes, administrative rules, and agency decisions often can be found on agency websites, as well as information about what the agency does.

-Several federal health statutes are listed here, with links to the official United States Code on www.govinfo.gov, or to unofficial sources which may be more current or easier to use.
+Several federal health statutes are listed here, with links to the official United States Code on GovInfo.gov, or to Cornell's Legal Information Institute (https://www.law.cornell.edu/) an unofficial sources which may be more current and easier to use.
 Remember to update statutory research, in the event amendments may have been enacted since the latest version of the source linked here.